EGI-Federation/documentation/content/en/users/fedcloud/solutions/ecas.md

 ![Operating System selection.](../ecas-os.png)

--   **Instance details**, in terms of CPU and RAM to allocate for the front-endu and the working nodes.
+-   **Instance details**, in terms of CPU and RAM to allocate for the front-end and the working nodes.

 ![Instance details.](../ecas-instance.png)